[ Printer Friendly Version ] [ Report Abuse ]

 George stood on the front step of Weasleys’ Wizard Wheezes, rubbing his eyes groggily.
 He looked from Ron to Hermione to the ring in Ron’s hand, and then, rather comically, he looked up and down the street as though making sure they were still, in fact, in Hogsmeade.

 George blinked, raised his hands to shoulder level, and said, “I’m staying out of this one.”
 Without another word, he turned and retreated into his shop.

-Hermione watched Ron intensely after George had gone back inside.
+Hermione watched Ron intensely.
 She realized that, at some point, she had actually stopped breathing, and had to remind herself to do so.